Healthcare SPACs: An Industry on the Rise

 Telemedicine is when a doctor and patient communicate online.
 They can use video calling to evaluate, diagnose and treat certain issues.
 When people needed to stay home to quarantine, they still had access to medical care.
 Medical practices across the globe adopted the procedure.
 It creates accessible care for everyone, regardless of ability, illness or age.

 The other thing Hernandez pointed out as a beneficiary of COVID-19 was medicine.
 The FDA recently approved the third vaccine for emergency use, but the first two use a different type of therapy.

 Both Pfizer and Moderna used messenger RNA (mRNA) technology to create their vaccines.
 Many companies are looking at mRNA as a molecular therapy for various illnesses.
 And the COVID-19 vaccines are only the beginning.
 After the emergency approval and success of the vaccines, biotech companies are one step closer in the process.

-In the last 12 months, the healthcare industry was the most active, with 48% of IPOs.
-That’s twice as much as the next category, technology.
+In recent years, the healthcare industry was the most active in public listings via IPO.
 But a traditional IPO is a long and expensive process.
 And that can be difficult for smaller companies.
 As a result, some analysts think SPACs will be the new normal for companies looking to go public.

 There are many who favor not just healthcare SPACs but SPACs in general.
 They’re cheaper, faster and, in some cases, less risky.
 In fact, Hernandez told me he’s “very favorable toward SPACs.”
 Here are a few of his reasons…